fluidself/fluidself.org/_books/business/get-a-job-build-a-real-career-and-defy-a-bewildering-economy.md

 All it takes to increase human capital is time, effort and experience.
 Given the abundance of lessons and resources on the Internet, it requires little to no money to learn new skills other than the cost of the Internet connection.

 Human capital becomes economically valuable when it creates value and solves problems.
 This requires mastery of a field, a topic we will explore later in this section.
 Mastery is cumulative; the more we know, the easier it is to learn more.
-Insights arise when expertise is applied to a new field--a process of cross-fertilization that many call multi-disciplinary.
+Insights arise when expertise is applied to a new field—a process of cross-fertilization that many call multi-disciplinary.

 Mastery as the Means of Production
-In other words, mastery--deep expertise based on experience and ownership of the work--is the key element to value creation.
+In other words, mastery—deep expertise based on experience and ownership of the work—is the key element to value creation.
 Mastery is what creates a premium for human capital.
 Mastery is not just a mix of knowledge, expertise and experience: it also requires ownership of the work, meaning that the master performs all work as if he owns every aspect of it: the process, the final product and the reputation that arises from the work.

 To establish and maintain a livelihood in the emerging economy, students must be able to build economically valuable mastery in their chosen field.
 Simply acquiring generalized knowledge will not be enough to create value.

 The unifying characteristics of work that is difficult to automate are mastery of skills that cannot be specified into repeatable processes, flexibility and high touch.
-These skills--along with the eight essential skills--are key characteristics of human and social capital.
+These skills—along with the eight essential skills—are key characteristics of human and social capital.

 What creates a premium in the emerging economy is professionalism, adaptability, skills that can be applied to new fields (i.e. cross-pollination) and the ability to learn new skills.

 If we trust networks rather than states or corporations for our security, we automatically gain agency (control of our work and lives) and an authentic sense of self gained from owning our work and the results of our work.

-**Section Three: The Core Skills and Values That Create Economic Value**
+### Section Three: The Core Skills and Values That Create Economic Value

 The Eight Essential Skills of Professionalism
 The skills needed to establish and maintain a livelihood in the emerging economy are the abilities to: